only pediatric trauma center in Lubbock and the region

 ONLY choice.
 Covenant Children's operates the region's only pediatric

-per year.
-We have a number of specialists -such as pediatric trauma surgeons,
+trauma encounters and we have a number of specialists -such as pediatric

 Pediatric trauma patients arrive through our

 dedicated pediatric emergency department, the first in the region.
 Furthermore, our Pediatric ED served as the

 region's only dedicated pediatric ED for over 10 years.
 When a trauma

 meets certain criteria for a trauma activation, a full team of specialists

 will be mobilized to ensure you child receives the care they need.

 An adult trauma center (even level I) not also verified for pediatrics

 is not guaranteed to meet the American College of Surgeon's pediatric